top of page

 Gunshot Trauma Kit vs. Standard First Aid Kit: What’s the Difference?

 You’ve probably heard about first aid kits and gunshot trauma kits, but what’s the difference between them?
-Here are the differences between Gunshot Trauma Kit and standard first aid kit.
+Here are the differences between the Gunshot Trauma Kit and the standard first aid kit.

 Standard First Aid Kit: Basic Care for Minor Injuries